 - 113. The Natural Heritage System consist of the Greenbelt Natural Heritage System and the Regional Natural Heritage System. - 114.
 The goal of the Natural Heritage System is to increase the certainty that the biological diversity and ecological functions within Halton will be preserved and enhanced for future generations. - 114.
-The objectives of the Natural Heritage System are: - To maintain the most natural Escarpment features, stream valleys, wetlands and related significant natural areas and associated Cultural Heritage Resources. - 4.
-To direct developments to locations outside hazard lands. - 5.
+The objectives of the Natural Heritage System are: - To maintain the most natural Escarpment features, stream valleys, wetlands and related significant natural areas and associated Cultural Heritage Resources.

+- 4. To direct developments to locations outside hazard lands. - 5.
 To protect or enhance the diversity of fauna and flora, ecosystems, plant communities, and significant landforms of Halton. - 8.
-To preserve and enhance the quality and quantity of ground and surface water. - 9.
-To contribute to a continuous natural open space system to provide visual separation of communities and to provide continuous corridors and inter-connections between the Key Features and their ecological functions. - 10.
-To protect significant scenic and heritage resources.
+To preserve and enhance the quality and quantity of ground and surface water. - To contribute to a continuous natural open space system to provide visual separation of communities and to provide continuous corridors and inter-connections between the Key Features and their ecological functions. - 10.
+To protect significant scenic and heritage resources. - 17.
+To preserve the aesthetic character of natural features.